COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 # Commensal observing with VLASS

-This document is to describe what the automator will do during VLASS-style observing.
+Here I aim to begin planning what the automator will do during VLASS-style observing.

 During VLASS observations: